Lecture Notes in Quantum Mechanics

 \sheadC{Spin}

-Apart from the degrees of freedom of being in space, the particles also have an inner degree of freedom called "spin" (Otto Stern and Walter Gerlach 1922).
-We say that a particle has spin $s$ if its inner degree of freedom is described by a representation of the rotations group of dimension~${2s+1}$.
-For example, "spin ${\frac{1}{2}}$" can be described by a representation of dimension 2, and "spin 1" can be described by a representation of dimension 3.
+Apart from the degrees of freedom of being in space, the particles also have an inner degree of freedom called "spin".
+We say that a particle has spin $s$ if its inner degree of freedom is described by a representation of the rotations group of dimension~${2s{+}1}$.
+For example, "spin ${\frac{1}{2}}$" can be described by a representation of dimension~2, and "spin~1" can be described by a representation of dimension~3.
 In order to make this abstract statement clearer we will look at several examples.

-\bitem Electrons have spin ${\frac{1}{2}}$, so $180^o$ difference in polarization ("up" and "down") means orthogonality.
+\bitem Electrons have spin ${\frac{1}{2}}$, hence $180^o$ difference in polarization ("up" and "down") means orthogonality.

-\bitem Photons have spin 1, so $90^o$ difference in linear polarizations means orthogonality.
+\bitem Photons have spin 1, hence $90^o$ difference in linear polarizations means orthogonality.

 If we position two polarizers one after the other in the angles that were noted above, no particles will pass through.
-We see that an abstract mathematical consideration (representations of the rotational group) has very "realistic" consequences.
+We see that an abstract mathematical consideration (representations of the rotational group) has very realistic consequences.

 \sheadB{Digression: The classical description of nature}